 When we first started working with Block 9 Cabernet Franc from the Sugarloaf Mountain Vineyard, we knew that this location, combined with the Loire origin clone Entav 214, was going to be an immensely gratifying one.
 The ideal combination of cool maritime climate, well drained volcanic hillside soils, and sustainable farming practices come together.
 The Fouquet barrel turned out to be the icing on the cake, providing the wine with elegant structure and delicate sweet flavors from the use of tight grained wood with gentle, light toast.
 An unbeatable combination leading to an elegant expression of Cabernet Franc.

-The 2010 Bois Sauvage Cabernet Franc from Napa Valley displays a translucent, red robe color with delicately faded violet highlights.
+Description: The 2010 Bois Sauvage Cabernet Franc from Napa Valley displays a translucent, red robe color with delicately faded violet highlights.
 This leads to a bouquet of cherry-kirsch, rose petal, sandalwood, and dried fine herbs, and delicate top notes of anise and dark Swiss chocolate.
 The flavors are rich, full, and exotic with soft, mouthwatering flavors that show a hint of chocolate with overtones of vanilla.
 The wine finishes with a fresh herbal memory and persistent flavor.
 Over a decade old, it is drinking so beautifully that one would be inclined to enjoy it now.
 However, continued aging of this wine will likely reward you with even more elegance and crystalline beauty.

 Varietal Composition: 100% Cabernet Franc, Clone Entav 214